 Aside from the stretchy fabric and comfy fit, these pants don’t come with any other travel features.
 The pockets are angled (not parallel to the waistline), so they’re not as secure as Bluffworks travel pants or Betabrand travel pants, but I’ve worn these pants for years and haven’t lost anything out of the pockets.

-As far as off the rack, budget travel pants go, Uniqlo is a fantastic place to find a second pair of travel pants that you can comfortably wear just about anywhere.
-Grab one or two pairs in some flashy colors and rest assured that you won’t look like a dork on your next trip to Europe.
+Uniqlo is a fantastic place to find a second pair of budget travel pants that you can comfortably wear just about anywhere.
+Grab a pair in some flashy colors and rest assured that you won’t look like a dork on your next trip to Europe.

 Surprisingly lightweight (22 oz.) for such a feature packed pair of slacks, the Adventure Travel Pants roll into a ball without wrinkling and keep coming back for more.
 Carry on packing approved.

-These pants are designed for rugged adventure travel.
-Tough, quick drying material, a comfortable fit, wrinkle-resistance, and more security pockets than anyone needs ensure that your valuables will remain at your side at all times.
+Prana makes pants for rugged adventure travel.
+Tough, quick drying material, a stylish comfortable fit, wrinkle-resistance, abrasion resistance, and a very functional cargo pocket make these the best travel pants for hiking I’ve seen in a while.
 If you’re a gear nut or just trying to stay safe and organized on the road, these are the pants for you.

 Features & Durability